 Check users' computer and mobile device peripherals

 - In the user's Meet settings, make sure the correct microphone and speaker is selected.
-For details, see Change your computer's camera, microphone, or speakers.
+For details, see Change your computer’s video and audio settings.

 - If the user is on a Mac, go to System Preferences Sound Input and uncheck the Use ambient noise reduction box.